One of the unique features of Feedback Frames is that the results can consistently be tabulated and compared quantitatively.

 Simply count the number of tokens in each column, and enter the numbers into a spreadsheet table.
-Then calculate the average score of each frame result, and voila, you can sort all the results from a meeting by priority of agreement.
+Then, calculate the average score of each frame result, and voilà!

-Get the Template
+How to Get the Template:

-Now with a “Controversy” Column
+Now with a “Controversy” Column!

 Thanks for the Excel math help from my super genius friend John Richardson, creator of Ethelo group decision-making software.